Crare/telegrambot/README.md

     npm start

-or test bot by:
+or production bot by:

-    node run testbot
+    npm run productiontbot

 running node script in background with forever.js: